 See your GP if you think you have a leg ulcer, as it'll need specialist treatment to help it heal.

 Your GP will examine your leg and may carry out additional tests to rule out other conditions.

 What causes venous leg ulcers?

-Venous leg ulcers can develop after a minor injury, where persistently high pressure in the veins of the legs has damaged the skin.
+Venous leg ulcers can develop after a minor injury, if persistently high pressure in the veins of the legs has weakened the skin.

 Venous leg ulcers are estimated to affect around 1 in 500 people in the UK, although they become much more common with age.

 It's estimated around 1 in 50 people over the age of 80 has one.